alxnbl/onenote-md-exporter/README.md

 If you are note using sections and pages hierarchy, or using complex formating, EverNote migration can offer better results for you.

 ## Joplin format
-⚠️ Joplin RAW Export Directory format is not aim at being used by 3rd party applications.
-Futur Joplin version may introduce modifications  preventing this tool to import correlty notebooks exported with this tool.
-I will do my best to keep it up-to-date with last joplin version.
+⚠️ Futur Joplin version may introduce modifications in the Joplin RAW Export Directory format preventing this tool to import correlty notebooks exported with this tool.
+I will do my best to keep it up-to-date with futur joplin versions.

 #  Contribution